json-schema-org/understanding-json-schema/source/reference/generic.rst

 Annotations
 -----------

 JSON Schema includes a few keywords, ``title``, ``description``, ``default``, ``examples`` that aren't strictly used for validation, but are used to describe parts of a schema.

 None of these "annotation" keywords are required, but they are encouraged for good practice, and can make your schema "self-documenting".

 The ``title`` and ``description`` keywords must be strings.
 A "title" will preferably be short, whereas a "description" will provide a more lengthy explanation about the purpose of the data described by the schema.

-The ``default`` keyword specifies a default value for an item.
-JSON processing tools may use this information to provide a default value for a missing key/value pair, though many JSON schema validators simply ignore the ``default`` keyword.
-It should validate against the schema in which it resides, but that isn't required.
+The ``default`` keyword specifies a default value.
+This value is not used to fill in missing values during the validation process.
+Non-validation tools such as documentation generators or form generators may use this value to give hints to users about how to use a value.
+However, ``default`` is typically used to express that if a value is missing, then the value is semantically the same as if the value was present with the default value.
+The value of ``default`` should validate against the schema in which it resides, but that isn't required.

-|draft6| The ``examples`` keyword is a place to provide an array of examples
+|draft6| The ``examples`` keyword is a place to provide an array of
-that validate against the schema.
+examples that validate against the schema.
 This isn't used for validation, but may help with explaining the effect and purpose of the schema to a reader.
 Each entry should validate against the schema in which is resides, but that isn't strictly required.
 There is no need to duplicate the ``default`` value in the ``examples`` array, since ``default`` will be treated as another example.

 .. schema_example::

     {
-      "title" : "Match anything",
+      "title": "Match anything",
-      "description" : "This is a schema that matches anything.", "default" : "Default value",
+      "description": "This is a schema that matches anything.", "default": "Default value",
-      "examples" : [
+      "examples": [
         "Anything",
         4035
       ]